 - Keep in communication with the ATO - I know I've mentioned this above; however, I cannot impress on this enough.
 The ATO has procedures for no contact, which includes court judgments and bankruptcy.
 The ATO debt does not go away.
 If you are using your accountant to discuss with the ATO, then ensure your accountant is in discussion with them.

-- Then, if possible, clear the debt if you are struggling to meet the ATO payment schedule.
+- Then, if possible, clear the debt if you are struggling to meet the ATO tax debt payment schedule.
 As if you miss or are late on one payment the ATO agreement will be cancelled, and you will need to re-apply.
 In most cases, an agreement will not be re-instated unless there are extraordinary circumstances.